Not-Juan-D/Alfred/README.md

 # Alfred

+~~(Sorry for the rather informal and aggressive writing style, I tried to write it like a development brief presentation to my client)~~

 ## Design Brief & Iterations

 The initial brief was a task and time managing solution for South Korean high school students preparing for the Korean CSAT.